Investing Insights

 Nokia (NOKIA.HE): The AI Infrastructure Cornered-Resource Hidden in a Finnish Telecom

-Nokia is a $74.6B Finnish infrastructure company sitting at the center of the AI buildout.
-We unpack the indium phosphide fab cornered resource via Infinera, the NVIDIA anyRAN partnership, the Lockheed Martin NATO footprint, and why the asymmetry on Q49 V32 M74 is the story.
+A $74.6B Finnish infrastructure company sitting in the middle of the AI buildout.
+An indium-phosphide fab cornered resource via Infinera, an NVIDIA anyRAN tie-up, a Lockheed NATO footprint, and why the asymmetry on a Q49 V32 M74 profile is the real story.

 ·8 min read